1. Examples

 Adaptable cover letter body example

-With a graduate degree in Electrical Engineering from Penn State and seven years’ experience with Hitchson & Awcastle and Brantwell, two leaders in the petrochemical engineering industry, my grasp of operational and technical complexities has heightened with over fifty mid-sized projects under my belt.
+With a graduate degree in electrical engineering from Penn State, and seven years’ experience with Hitchson & Awcastle and Brantwell — two leaders in the petrochemical engineering industry — my grasp of operational and technical complexities is extensive.

-With a specialist knowledge of advanced engineering applications, energy storage systems and prototype testing, I have contributed to projects that have increased manufacturability, reduced cost and increased safety.
-My Hillmore system redesign led to a 12% decrease in fault detection, reduced equipment downtime by 22% and cut repair / replacement costs by $270k over one year.
+Specialized knowledge of advanced engineering applications, energy storage systems, and prototype testing, I’ve contributed to projects that increased manufacturability, reduced cost and enhanced safety.
+My Hillmore system redesign led to a 12% decrease in fault detection, a 22% equipment downtime reduction, and repair / replacement cost savings of $270k over one year.
 The best designs anticipate and prevent future operational problems.

-My team and I have managed mid-sized petrochemical projects, with particular emphasis on improving the reliability and maintenance of drilling technology and increasing the efficiency of remote generators and energy storage systems.
+My team and I have managed 50+ mid-sized petrochemical projects, with particular emphasis on improved reliability and maintenance of drilling technology, and increased efficiency of remote generators and energy storage systems.

 Copied!